gretacappello/CORHI_X/README.md

 Update Jan.
-9, 2025) At the moment the app is not working due to the spacecraft coordinate request through the JPL Horizon website that does not work due to Eaton Fire in Los Angeles.
+9, 2025) At the moment the app is not working due to the spacecraft coordinate request through the JPL Horizon website that does not work due to teachnical issues.

 # CORHI_X